jenningsanderson/aws-athena-workshop/README.md

 	![Screenshot of Athena](assets/athena-screenshot.png)

-	**If there are no tables, see the [Athena Setup](https://github.com/jenningsanderson/aws-hot-workshop/blob/master/setup.md#athena-setup) instructions to load the tables.**
+	**Confirm that you are using the `osm` database.
+If there are no tables, see the [Athena Setup](https://github.com/jenningsanderson/aws-hot-workshop/blob/master/setup.md#athena-setup) instructions to load the tables.**

 2. Now you can begin querying the OSM data, see the [Data section](#Data) below for a more detailed description of what is attributes are available.
 Here are few queries to get you started and familiar with the interface.